ReachableCEO/DockerProduction/README.md

 # ConHost

-Docker compose files for everything running on tsys1,2,3.
+Docker compose files for everything running on cosmos/coolify (that isn't from the marketplace)

-Each directory has the app/port mapping and a sub directory for each container (collection)

 ## Repo issue
 https://projects.knownelement.com/project/reachableceo-vptechnicaloperations/timeline